How to Analyze Customer Feedback at Scale (Without Reading Every Comment)

 • manual tagging starts falling behind

-That point arrives much earlier than most teams expect.
+That point arrives much earlier than most teams expect, usually somewhere between 50 and 200 active customers.

 FAQ

-Can a small team benefit from feedback analysis systems?
+Can a small team benefit from a feedback analysis system?

 Should support conversations be included?

-Usually yes.
-Support conversations often contain the clearest descriptions of friction and missing features, especially when paired with in-app feedback.
+Almost always.
+Support transcripts contain the clearest descriptions of friction and missing features, especially paired with in-app feedback collected at the moment of confusion.

 What should happen after analysis?

-Insights should move into prioritization and execution.
-If they stop at a report, the system is not complete.
+Insights move into prioritization and execution.
+If they stop at a report, the analysis system isn't complete, it's just a nicer-looking inbox.

-Audyr helps teams move from raw comments to grouped themes, sentiment signals, and prioritized actions.
-That matters most for SaaS teams that are collecting more feedback than they can manually triage.
-If you are comparing workflows against form-based tools, the Typeform alternative page shows why conversational capture leads to better raw material for analysis.
+Audyr takes teams from raw comments to grouped themes, sentiment signals, and prioritized actions.
+It's built for SaaS teams collecting more feedback than they can manually triage.
+If you're comparing workflows against form-based tools, the Typeform alternative breakdown shows why conversational capture produces stronger raw material for analysis.

 Audyr turns scattered feedback into a prioritized roadmap.